graalvm/graalvm-demos/native-static-images/README.md

-# Building Statically Linked or Mostly-Statically Linked Native Executables.
+# Building Statically Linked or Mostly-Statically Linked Native Executables

 GraalVM Native Image by default builds dynamically linked binaries: at build time it loads your application classes and interfaces and hooks them together in a process of dynamic linking.